bof

 Some notes:

-• We use the subshell with python and cat so that we can interact with the program after the exploit has run (when we should be in the shell (note the call to system("/bin/sh")).
+pythonandcatso that we can interact with the program after the exploit has run (when we should be in the shell (note the call tosystem("/bin/sh")). - We include a trailing newline so that the

 An equivalent script using pwntools could look something like